Ashaldsouza/HiveToHome/ReadMe.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork the repository, make improvements, and submit pull requests.
+Feel free to fork the repository, make improvements, and submit pull requests

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`